facebook/create-react-app/packages/react-scripts/template/README.md

 ## Can I Use Decorators?

-Many popular libraries use [decorators](https://medium.com/google-developers/exploring-es7-decorators-76ecb65fb841) in their documentation.<br>
+Some popular libraries use [decorators](https://medium.com/google-developers/exploring-es7-decorators-76ecb65fb841) in their documentation.<br>
-Create React App doesn’t support decorator syntax at the moment because:
+Create React App intentionally doesn’t support decorator syntax at the moment because:

-- It is an experimental proposal and is subject to change.
+- It is an experimental proposal and is subject to change (in fact, it has already changed once, and will change again).
-- The current specification version is not officially supported by Babel.
-- If the specification changes, we won’t be able to write a codemod because we don’t use them internally at Facebook.
+- Most libraries currently support only the old version of the proposal — which will never be a standard.

 However in many cases you can rewrite decorator-based code without decorators just as fine.<br>
 Please refer to these two threads for reference: